Delivering simpler and faster financial reporting

 Unilever’s European management reporting system, Abacus, was reaching the end of its support life.
 In tandem, the company’s finance function had a strategic agenda to reduce complexity in reporting, speed up Unilever’s financial close process, and improve the quality of management information across the region.

-Unilever recognized this was an ideal opportunity to redefine its approach to management reporting, and simultaneously improve the timeliness and quality of its management information.
+Unilever recognised this was an ideal opportunity to redefine its approach to management reporting, and simultaneously improve the timeliness and quality of its management information.

 The Eurolayer project was therefore launched to look at the best way of replacing Abacus and in so doing, reduce complexity, speed up the financial close process, and improve the quality of management information across all 28 countries involved.